Hanging With a Vancouver Meth Dealer

-Photographer Matt Desouza talks about his experience documenting the life of a 32-year-old meth dealer and addict named Diablo, who does most of his business in a McDonald's.
+We interviewed photographer Matt Desouza about his experience documenting the life of a 32-year-old East Hastings meth dealer named Diablo.

-Vancouver’s Downtown Eastside neighborhood, one of the poorest areas in all of Canada, is notorious for its homeless population, many of whom are mentally ill, addicted to hard drugs, or both.
-It's a bleak place that I associate especially with the suffering of women, perhaps because of Lincoln Clarkes’s devastatingly beautiful photo series, Heroines, which documented the lives of the area's female heroin addicts.
-So when I learned that photographer Matthew Desouza spent some time documenting the daily affairs of Diablo, a 32-year-old meth addict and dealer, I was eager to see the neighborhood from a man’s perspective.
-I called up Matt to talk about cigarettes as currency, the wildness of the McDonald’s on East Hastings Street, and the vivid photographs he shot while hanging out with Diablo and his pals.
+In my mind, Vancouver's downtown east side has always spoken for a suffering that is particularly—even if not entirely—female.
+When the neighborhood comes up in conversation, I mentally lock in on women like Dianne Rock, a Robert Pickton victim.
+Or I remember Lincoln Clarkes's devastatingly beautiful photo series, Heroines.
+So when I learned that recent photojournalism grad Matthew Desouza spent some time documenting the daily affairs of Diablo, a 32 year-old meth addict and dealer on East Hastings street, I became eager to see the neighborhood from a man's perspective.
+So, I called up Matt to talk about cigarettes as currency, East Hastings' McDonald's, and the vivid photographs he shot while hanging out with Diablo and his pals.

 VICE: How did your friendship with Diablo start?